The consumption of alcohol adversely has a number of effects on the various types of our blood cells along with their designated functions.

 The overall effect on the fibrinolytic systems by alcohol is somewhat controversial.
 While older scientific studies reflect an increase in the body’s fibrinolysis activity, more recent controlled studies revealed a decrease in fibrinolytic activity following immediate and prolonged alcohol ingestion.

 A number of clinical observations support the theory that alcohol has an adverse effect on the function and production of all blood cell types, including platelets.
+(You can help counter the effects of alcohol, and learn how to restore your platelet levels here.)

 Therefore, alcohol has been deemed directly toxic to bone marrow, which holds the precursor of all blood cell types as well as mature cells that are found circulating in the blood stream.